-The resulting 6769 wells were subjected to PCR amplification targeting a 388 pb fragment (primers excluded) of the cts (citrate synthase) gene.
-PCR was performed on groups of four plates, using one of twenty specifically designed forward primers, and a single common reverse primer (cf. Supp.
+The resulting 6769 wells were subjected to PCR amplification targeting a 388 bp fragment (primers excluded) of the cts (citrate synthase) gene.
+PCR was performed on 20 groups of four plates.
+PCR was performed using a different specifically designed forward primers for each of the 20 groups of four plates (cf. Supp.
+Tab.
+4), and a single common reverse primer (cf. Supp.
 Tab.
 4).
 Each forward and reverse primers was composed of the binding site for cts gene amplification, and of an adapter used in the further steps of MiSeq library preparation for adding the Illumina indexes.
 In addition, each forward primer included a different 6 nucleotide tag in order to be able to assign output sequences to each initial bacterial isolate during the bioinformatics analyses.
 The PCR mix was composed of 3.4 µl of 5X Q5 reaction buffer (New England Biolabs), 0.14 µl of 25 mM dNTPs (Promega), 0.68 µl of 10µM of each of the forward and reverse primer, 0.17 µl of Q5 hot start HF DNA polymerase (New England Biolabs), and was adjusted to a final volume of 15 µl with ultrapure water, to which 2µl of the initial material (i.e. isolates, replicates or controls) was added.
 After a 30 min 98°C activation period of the Taq polymerase, DNA fragments were amplified following 30 cycles of denaturation (10 s at 98°C), annealing (30 s at 55°C) and extension (30 s at 72°C).
 After a final extension time of 2 min at 72°C, DNA amplicons were stored at –20°C until use.
 After PCR amplification, four groups of 20 PCR plates were pooled each into a single plate.
 To this end, 5 µl of the identical well of each of 20 plates were mixed together.
 The four resulting plates (i.e. pooled plates) were sent to GeT-PlaGe core facility (INRAE, Toulouse, France) where the final MiSeq libraries were prepared.
 The libraries were run using an Illumina MiSeq pair-end 2*250 pb sequencing technology.

-Bio-informatic processing of raw sequences
+Bio-informatic processing of raw sequences and identification of Amplicon Sequence Variants